 Another problem with the “black-on-black” crime argument is that it tries to infer is that there’s nothing normal about black intra-racial crime; black-on-black crime is somehow “pathological” in a way that white-on-white crime is not.
 “White-on-white” crime is this sense normalized.
 How do we know?
 Because it is simply called crime.

-Never one to let facts get in the way of a good argument, this faulty logic can be found in different forms in major media outlets and social media – it is chiefly and perhaps most prominently espoused by no less than the former New York City Mayor, Rudy Giuliani , who said in an interview on television:
+This faulty logic, nonetheless, proliferates in different forms across major media outlets and social media – it is chiefly and perhaps most prominently espoused by no less than the former New York City Mayor, Rudy Giuliani, who stated in an interview on television:

 “I find it very disappointing that you’re not discussing the fact that 93 percent of blacks in America are killed by other blacks.
 I would like to see the attention paid to that that you are paying to this.”

-Again, there are a few problems with the former mayor’s logic.
+Again, there are a few problems with this.
 First, being concerned about the shooting of unarmed black men doesn’t preclude being concerned over violence within the black community at large (in other words, caring about one doesn’t mean you can’t simultaneously care about the other).
 Giuliani and others suggest a dichotomy where none exists

-To be fair, people of all races– blacks included — will often argue passionately that blacks not killing their own and becoming more respectable will alleviate the effects of racism.
-Sadly, this is a highly misinformed line of thinking, as it negates the complex history that explains why white cops kill unarmed black teenagers.
+To be fair, people of all races– blacks included — will often argue passionately that if blacks were to simply stop killing their own and become more respectable, this would alleviate the effects of racism (see “respectability politics”).
+Such misinformed thinking, however, ignores the complex history that explains why white cops kill unarmed black teenagers.

 Another variation of this argument, where statistics are misrepresented can be found in the “black man-on-white woman” crime trope.
-This invokes an historical trope “the defense of White womanhood,” which has throughout history depicted black men as an existential danger to white women.
-Black men, in other words, are inherently criminal, even bestial And their favorite target of opportunity is the white women.
-Here’s are some benign, but no less damaging depictions of this theme:
+This invokes a historical trope “the defense of White womanhood,” which throughout history depicted black men as an existential danger to white women.
+Accordingly, black men are understood to be inherently criminal, even bestial.
+And their favorite target of opportunity is always the white women.
+Here’s an example of a somewhat benign, but no less damaging depiction of the theme: